2021 San Jose shooting: Background

 The VTA is a public transportation agency that operates bus and light rail services throughout Santa Clara County and employs about 2,000 workers.
 The shooting took place at the VTA's Guadalupe Division facility, which is located in the Civic Center neighborhood of San Jose, near the Santa Clara County Sheriff's Office and San Jose Police Department headquarters.
 The facility consists of five separate buildings, including the control center for bus and rail operations, surrounding the agency's light rail vehicle storage and maintenance yard.
 A total of 379 VTA employees were employed at the yard.

 California's gun laws are among the strictest in the country.
-Among other gun laws, the state has a red flag law that enables law enforcement authorities to seize a person's firearms based on a gun violence restraining order.
+Among other gun laws, the state has a red flag law that enables parties to file a Gun Violence Restraining Order (GVRO) which permits law enforcement authorities to subsequently seize a person's firearms if they are deemed to be a threat to themselves or others.
 In 2019, 122 such restraining orders were requested in Santa Clara County.